mramshaw/Alexa-Stuff/README.md

     http://developer.amazon.com/docs/custom-skills/develop-skills-in-multiple-languages.html

 However, developing for languages other than English still seems a little problematic.

+##### French

-For example, the [French](https://developer.amazon.com/blogs/alexa/post/eaad8183-585e-4e6c-897d-8710d94b121f/how-to-update-your-skills-for-france) deployment instructions.
+For example, the
+[French](https://developer.amazon.com/blogs/alexa/post/eaad8183-585e-4e6c-897d-8710d94b121f/how-to-update-your-skills-for-france)
+deployment instructions.
 On the other hand, from the standpoint of quality, Alexa's French voice is far better than any of Alexa's English voices.

+When you submit your skill for certification, the French copy will be carefully vetted for typos and grammatical errors.
+Any errors will result in a certification failure.

+Interestingly, Amazon prefer the familiar ___tu___ form over the more formal ___vous___ form.
+Using ___vous___ forms in either the launch phrases or the skill copy will resist in the skill being rejected.

+There can be some trivial certification failures, which seem to be Amazon protecting its brand.
+For instance, they prefer the word "skill" to "compétence" (which is probably more correct).

 ## So what's it good for?